SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Methodology

 To further optimize the model's FIM capabilities, this paper introduces paired preference alignment training.
 The core of this training is to construct a high-quality preference dataset, for which a negative sample generation and filtering pipeline was designed.
-The main steps are as follows: